Marcelo Carmona

 webpack-dashboard

-• Status: status of the building process
+• Status: status of the build process

 • Progress: live building progress